jjdelorme/generative-quote/README.md

 ### Prompts

-The following prompts were used to generate the .NET wrapper:
+The following prompts were used to generate the .NET wrapper which is available in `./Vertex/GenerateContentRequest.cs`.

 1. Highlight the creation of `requestBody` with your cursor and then enter the following prompt in Duet AI Chat: